maxdiluca/virtualrealitylab/content/resources/index.md

     content:
       title: VR Lab Equipment and Resources
       text: |-
         The lab is equipped with state-of-the-art technology to support cutting-edge research and development in immersive technologies.
 Our comprehensive range of tools and resources enables innovative experiments and applications in virtual, augmented, and mixed reality (VR/AR/MR), human-computer interaction, and cognitive science.
 Our lab is designed to accommodate diverse experimental setups, from small-scale studies to large collaborative projects.

-The space can be configured to meet the specific needs of researchers and developers.
+        Thedifferent spaces available to the lab can be configured to meet the specific needs of researchers and developers.

+Main lab : Reconfigurable with desks and meeting space
         {{< figure src="panoramic_big.jpg" alt="Lab" width="100%" >}}

+Motion lab: for large-scale motion capture, including walking, threadmill, and biking.
+     {{< figure src="panoramic_actionlab.jpg" alt="Lab" width="100%" >}}

+Camera lab: trackerless audiovisual capture
+     {{< figure src="panoramic_cameralab.jpg" alt="Lab" width="100%" >}}

         ## Headsets
         Our lab has a  variety of headsets to meet diverse research and development needs.
 Headsets are available for research projects, student training, collaborative activities, and teaching.